Performance

 Note that we include in our Scope 1 calculations agricultural emissions from group companies whose annual emissions of methane and nitrous oxide total less than 3 kilotons of carbon dioxide equivalent.

-1CO2 emissions from the generation of purchased energy:
+1. 1CO2 emissions from the generation of purchased electricity:

 We use the following standards to calculate this: